Alarmed Tory MPs turn on PM after he mocks calls to change style

 Tory MPs turn on Boris Johnson after he mocks calls to change style and says criticism ‘doesn’t matter’

-Prime minister accused of failing to heed ‘clear message’ of byelection defeats, with defiant interview
+Prime minister accused of failing to heed ‘clear message’ of by-election defeats, with defiant interview

 Boris Johnson has fuelled Conservative anger that he is leading them to electoral disaster by rejecting calls to change style, while insisting much of the criticism of him “doesn’t matter”.